-High Performance Composites strives to solve the toughest engineering challenges that advance the objectives for our customers the automotive, military, industrial, music, aerospace, and medical industries.
-From lightweight high-temp carbon fiber air ducting to compound bow limbs to pediatric crowns to composite props for autonomous flight; we design, engineer, and manufacture a wide array of composite products.
+Proudly serving automotive, motor-sport, military, industrial, music, aerospace, construction/structural and medical industries; High Performance Composites strives to solve the toughest engineering challenges as we loo to advance the objectives for our customers.
+From lightweight high-temp carbon fiber air ducting to compound bow limbs to pediatric crowns to composite props for autonomous flight; we design, engineer and manufacture a wide array of composite products.

 By constantly evolving and innovating, HPC is rapidly advancing into more markets where customers’ ideas can be brought to life with creative, rarely seen before, customized solutions.